syndesisio/syndesis-qe/docs/README.md

 Input, Select, Button, or generally: Element Disadvantage of this approach is that such 'Pages' does not represent web 'pages' as user sees them.

-To partly remedy this disadvantage class 'SyndesisPage' has been created.
+To partly remedy this disadvantage enum 'SyndesisPage' has been created.
 This class represents web 'page' from user point of view.